ddev/ddev/docs/users/troubleshooting.md

 Database snapshot from before v1.3.0 are not compatible with ddev v1.3+ because the mariabackup with MariaDB 10.2 is not compatible with earlier backups.
 However, if you really need that snapshot and don't have a database dump to run with `ddev import-db`, there's a fairly easy workaround:

-1. In .ddev/config.yaml temporarily set `dbimage: drud/ddev-webserver:v1.2.0`
+1. `ddev config --db-image drud/ddev-webserver:v1.2.0`
 2. `ddev rm --remove-data` to remove an existing MariaDB 10.2 database
 3. `ddev start` to start with the new version
 4. Use `ddev restore-snapshot` to restore the snapshot by name
 5. `ddev rm`
-6. Remove the `dbimage` line from .ddev/config.yaml
+6. `ddev config --db-image default`
 7. `ddev start`
 8. Make a new snapshot with `ddev snapshot`